All Episodes

 I think at one point he worked for McCain.

-He's uh describes himself as a conservative.
+He describes himself as a conservative.

 You've seen him on television.

-Uh he's a ruling class guy.
+He's a ruling class guy.

 He was a Republican consultant.

-Uh let me find out after the break.
+Let me find out after the break.

-You you guys, you guys think that um she can win?
+You guys think that she can win?

-Do you think this woman let me try this other stack here?
+Do you think this woman, let me try this other stack here?

-Gotta find it in here someplace.
+Got to find it in here someplace.

 Mike Castle talked with Obama and Biden last night.